fermyon/developer/content/spin/v3/javascript-components.md

 ## Sending Outbound HTTP Requests

-If allowed, Spin components can send outbound HTTP requests.
+If allowed, Spin components can send outbound HTTP requests using the `fetch` function.
 Let's see an example of a component that makes a request to [an API that returns random animal facts](https://random-data-api.fermyon.app/animals/json)

 ```javascript